 Mountain bike shuttles in Oakridge, Oregon

 Oakridge, Oregon is uniquely set up for mountain bike shuttles, that is why Cog Wild has been operating here since 2016.
-Check out our daily mountain bike shuttles, combo packages, shuttle passes and private shuttles to the popular and backcountry trails in Oakridge, Oregon.
+This page has information about daily mountain bike shuttles, discounted combo packages, shuttle passes and private shuttles to the popular and backcountry trails in Oakridge, Oregon.

 Mountain Bike Shuttle Packages for Oakridge

 The shuttle schedule is designed for mountain bikers to catch multiple shuttles each day.
-These shuttle combo packages are the least expensive way to ride two or more trails on the same day.
+These packaged shuttle combos are the least expensive way to ride two or more trails on the same day.

-• $50 for one morning Alpine shuttle and one afternoon Dead Mountain Shuttle in the same day.
+• $55 for a morning Alpine shuttle and a afternoon Dead Mountain Shuttle in the same day.

 • Be prepared to move your vehicle (or ride your bike) from the Alpine base to Cog Wild’s Oakridge location in Uptown to catch the Dead Mountain shuttle.